steve4744/LaunchPlate/README.md

     optionally give the player a forward trajectory instead of a vertical bounce
-    - adjust the force of the forward trajectory and the height and distance travelled permission "launchplate.admin" is needed to change any of the configuration settings permission "launchplate.use" is used to enable/disable launchplates in specific worlds or for groups of players bstats is enabled to collect anonymous usage stats
+    - adjust the force of the forward trajectory and the height and distance travelled permission "launchplate.admin" is needed to change any of the configuration settings permission "launchplate.use" can enable/disable launchplates in specific worlds or for groups of players metrics - bstats is enabled to collect anonymous usage stats

 ## Commands